yieldnest/nest-safe-hackathon/README.md

 💡 **Want a sneak peek?** Check out the screenshots below to see NEST AI in action!

+💡 **Want to learn more about the vision?** Check out the pitchdeck here: [Learn more](https://docs.google.com/presentation/d/1cz9GndQkAxjY8rW-clXFvOVd-RWb_ku8dYdns45-dAI/edit?usp=sharing)
 ---

 ## 🔗 Stay Updated